California Gemstone Mining

 |California Gemstone Information|

-Explore the Channel Islands: Native Americans and Steatite Trading, Article on the RAIN Public Internet Broadcasting Website, accessed March 2018.
+Explore the Channel Islands: Native Americans and Steatite Trading, An article that once appeared on the RAIN Public Internet Broadcasting Website.
+Now hosted on the Internet Archive website.

-Turquoise, in An Overview of Production of Specific U.S. Gemstones, United States Bureau of Mines Special Publication 14-95, Published on the United States Geological Survey Website, accessed March 2018.
+Turquoise, in An Overview of Production of Specific U.S. Gemstones, United States Bureau of Mines Special Publication 14-95, Published on the United States Geological Survey Website.

-Tourmaline, in An Overview of Production of Specific U.S. Gemstones, United States Bureau of Mines Special Publication 14-95, Published on the United States Geological Survey Website, accessed March 2018.
+Tourmaline, in An Overview of Production of Specific U.S. Gemstones, United States Bureau of Mines Special Publication 14-95, Published on the United States Geological Survey Website.

 Tourmaline History and Lore, in Tourmaline, GIA Gem Encyclopedia, Article published on the Gemological Institute of America Website, accessed March 2018.